bpherrick/mightiest-velociraptor-4895a/content/pages/posts/our-god-journey.md

 Windows opened.

-We will be heading for Cape Town, South Africa on January 19, 2022.
-We will spend 3 months in South Africa working with those living in abject poverty.
+We embark for Cape Town, South Africa on January 19, 2022, where we will be working with those living in abject poverty.
 We will come home for 3 weeks and regroup.
-Then we will head to Athens, Greece for 3 months where we will work with forcibly displaced refugees.
+Then onto Athens, Greece for 3 months where we will work with forcibly displaced refugees.

 We have met our first fundraising goal of raising $5,000.00 by 9/1/2021!
 Praise God for that!
 We encourage you to check out our sister site Herricksonmission.com to donate.
 All donations are 100% tax deductible.
 All of the funds raised go directly to our family so that we may go and be a blessing to the impoverished and the displaced.

 Our next fundraising goal is $15,000.00 by October 1st!
 Let's keep the momentum going!!!

-From the bottom of our hearts we thank you for your generosity!
+From the bottom of our hearts, we thank you for your generosity!
 Love and Blessings to each of you.

 \~Paige